EdgeFirstAI/documentation/docs/models/modelpack/bdd100k.md

 </div>

 <div align="justify">
-Each video is recorded at 720p resolution (1280 × 720) and 30 fps, with synchronized GPS/IMU metadata, providing both spatial and temporal diversity that reflects real-world driving scenarios.
+Each video is recorded at 720p resolution (1280 × 720) and 30 FPS, with synchronized GPS/IMU metadata, providing both spatial and temporal diversity that reflects real-world driving scenarios.
 This diversity makes BDD100K particularly challenging and valuable for evaluating the generalization capabilities of edge-optimized detectors such as ModelPack.
 </div>

 ### 2.1 Main Tasks